Chris Rogers, Proprietor

 Chris has 30 years of experience as a consulting botanist and wetland ecologist, with a focus on assessing and documenting site conditions toward crafting workable solutions to environmental and regulatory compliance issues.
 He is a seasoned field biologist and wetland delineator, with many years’ experience in the San Francisco Bay Area, Central Valley, Central Coast, and Southern California.

 Chris has provided project planning and permitting expertise to clients with his thorough understanding of the regulatory process for biological resources, including rare and endangered species, wetlands and water resources.
 His experience benefits clients and their projects with accurate and constructive guidance during project development, clear and objective analysis and documents, effective support through the environmental review and permitting process, and responsive communication.

 For over 30 years, Mike assisted clients in complying with the myriad of laws regulating rare species, wetlands, streams, and habitats.
 Mike is very happy and proud to be able to pass on the business to Chris Rogers.

-Mike serves as co-chairman of the rare plant committee of the Yerba Buena Chapter (San Francisco) of the California Native Plant Society.
-He recently compiled the Annotated Checklist of the Vascular Plants of San Francisco's Natural Areas and has completed site-specific checklists for 58 of the City's 67 natural areas.
+In retirement, Mike will continue to serve as co-chairman of the rare plant committee of the Yerba Buena Chapter (San Francisco) of the California Native Plant Society.
+He will also continue his efforts in documenting the flora of the city and county of San Francisco, during which he has compiled the Annotated Checklist of the Vascular Plants of San Francisco's Natural Areas.
 He has also self-published The Extant and Extirpated Rare Plants of San Francisco County, The Extirpated Plants of San Francisco, and The Locally Significant Plant Species of San Francisco County.
 Each of these lists is available to download for free by clicking here.

 Since 1994, Mike has written a regular feature for the chapter newsletter titled Focus on Rarities.